TRAINING COURSE DESCRIPTIONS

 Print Reading and Using Project Specifications

-This is a 40-hour class that provides instruction and practice, in the interpretation of construction project prints and their specifications.
+This is class provides instruction and practice, in the interpretation of construction project prints and their specifications.
 Commercial building, highway and bridge as well as residential print reading projects are covered in their various print views.
 Legends and acronyms are discussed for clear interpretations.
-Project specifications are related to each print reading project to distinguish product selection and the submittal process for approvals from architects and engineering firms.
+Project specifications are related to each print reading project to distinguish product selection and the submittal process for approvals from architects, engineering firms and project owners.
 Shop drawings are discussed and ways to implement project changes if necessary.

 Red Cross Standard First Aid and Adult CPR

-Subpart D – Occupational Health and Environmental Controls 1926.50 paragraph (c) of the OSHA Standard specifically requires employers to provide a person on the job site that is currently certified in first aid training from the American Red Cross, Bureau of Mines or equivalent.
-The Contractor Associations are requesting that Laborers have this training since Laborers are the first and last workers on the job.
+Subpart D – Occupational Health and Environmental Controls Part 1926.50 paragraph (c) of the OSHA Standard specifically requires employers to provide a person on the job site that is currently certified in first aid training from the American Red Cross, Bureau of Mines or equivalent.
+The Contractor Associations are requesting that Laborers have this training since Laborers are the first and last workers on any construction project.
 This course can be offered over two nights or one day.

 Reducing Silica Dust Exposure